williamandrews2/sign-up-form/README.md

 - Create account button should either redirect to another page or provide a pop-up message
 - "Already have an account?
 Log in" should redirect to another page or provide a pop-up message.

+## Known issues

+- White line space at the bottom of page, possibly due to an extension.